SilvacbGIT/SilvacbGIT/README.md

 - 👋 Hi, I’m @SilvacbGIT
 - 👀 I’m interested in aprender programação
-- 🌱 I’m currently learning (ads) e front end
+- 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me edson.silvasd@gmail.com

 <!---
 SilvacbGIT/SilvacbGIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.